SaskiaPacker/potters-club/README.md

 - All external links open in new tabs and arrive at the desired website.

 ### Unfixed Bugs
 When the website is at it's smallest size, the leading/line height of the body copy is slightly too large and the image on the main section sits slightly too small.
 However, I don't think this takes away from the design too much.
-I intend to spend more time on this website and be able to fix those buges.
+I intend to spend more time on this website and be able to fix those bugs.

 # Libraries and Programs used
 - Github: Store Repository